amarendrazero/k8s-multinode-cluster-setup/README.md

 # k8s-multinode-cluster-setupup
-A multinode cluster setup from scrach.
+A multinode cluster setup from scratch.